bzliu94/bzliu94.github.io/README.md

 We have to remember that we have two staircases for each point arrangement, of which we have two.

-We realized that for a 2-D segment tree, we don't have overall O(n) leaves for lower-level trees unless we use fractional cascading.
+We realized that for a 2-D range tree, we don't have overall O(n) leaves for lower-level trees unless we use fractional cascading.
 Then, we will do so and choose an arbitrary lower-level leaf for each of O(n) points and make sure that we do so consistently.
 This cuts down range-tree contribution polylog(n) = O(log(n) ^ 2) to O(log(n)), which keeps the bottleneck polylog(n) factor at O(log(n) ^ 3).
 We note that we had a factor of O(log(n) ^ 2) already due to inflation from multiple passes of FFT.

 A big problem is to be able to encode into or decode from binary RLE form for each memoized (not path-related) signal for nodes.
 We don't want to cause for time to have another O(log(n))-factor.
 Instead, we can convert signals into binary RLE form in time linear (and not involving a factor of O(log(n))) in number of non-all-zero words in signal.
 For conversion, we perform "spotting" (in the sense of the word "identifying") by skipping across all-zero or all-one words and eating into the interior side of a boundary word to get all-one or all-zero repeats quickly, which can be done via "bit-finding" operations: (1) O(m / m')-time (which is constant if m = O(m')) right-most one bit for NOT'd signal determination; or (2) left-most zero bit determination.
 For the former, we don't use Anderson and we do use Shankar, which uses XOR and AND and subtraction.
 For the latter, we normally have to reverse tiles which takes O(m / m' \* log(m')) time and use right-most one bit for NOT'd version of this reversed signal.
 This means we incur a cost of log(n) at a bottleneck, leading overall polylog(n) to be in O(log(n) ^ 4); instead, we reverse tiles immediately after multiple FFT passes are altogether done and maintain them so that we don't incur this extra O(log(n))-factor cost for RLE overlay operations when we are doing sum-related memoizing for lower-level leaves in 2-D range tree.
 Then, we incur an extra O(log(n))-factor cost for after multiple FFT passes altogether (which had overall polylog(n) = O(log(n) ^ 2)), leading the time for immediately after multiple FFT passes altogether to be overall polylog(n) = O(log(n) ^ 3), which is tolerable.
 We don't use expensive logarithm for the "bit-finding" operations; we go from shifted one-bit, which we get from "bit-finding" operation and go to mask directly, without finding binary offset from right or left edge of word.